OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Media_Center.md

 ## Use media

 And how can the media in the Media Center be reused?
-The media contained in the Media Center can be inserted into course elements in the **Content Editor**, for example in the course element ["Page"](../learningresources/Course_Element_Page.md) or in the [Portfolio](../area_modules/Portfolio.md).
+The media contained in the Media Center can be inserted into course elements in the Content Editor, for example in the course element ["Page"](../learningresources/Course_Element_Page.md) or in the [Portfolio](../area_modules/Portfolio.md).

 ![media_center_page_v1_de.png](assets/media_center_page_v1_de.png){ class=" shadow lightbox" }